Many people have grown up in the computer age not fully aware of what life

 communication with simple arithmetic but rapidly moves on past advanced

-when the two governments realize they can no longer monitor the communication
+When the two governments realize they can no longer monitor the communication

-the point missiles are launched against targets in the U.S. and U.S.S.R. it is
+point missiles the computer launches missiles against targets in the U.S. and

-assist in designing the next generation of computers and make him a prisoner in
+computers demand Corbin assist in designing the next generation of computers and

-the Colossus control facility.
-His only contact with the resistance is through
+make him a prisoner in the Colossus control facility.
+His only contact with the

-mistress and the monitoring must be off while they have sex.
+is his mistress and the monitoring must be off while they have sex.

 Admittedly this movie readily dates itself.
 The terminals for Guardian and